 - Technical logistician provides technical logistical guidance to the mission through maintenance of vehicles and equipment, organising transport of goods and staff, making sure means of communication is available as well as managing local staff.

-- Significant experience in logistics related roles
+- Five years of proven professional experience in logistics related roles

 - Experience in supervising and managing others in a logistics capacity

 - Available for a minimum of nine months

 - Adaptable and able to work in a multicultural team